 I made these mini chocolate Chambord bundt cakes last week before everything got crazy.
 As usual, I made the recipe several times but this time it took me a bit longer to reach a point where I was completely happy with the results.

-- 1 ounce unsweetened cocoa powder (I recommend Valrhona)
+- 1 ounce Dutch-processed cocoa powder (I recommend Valrhona)

 - 1 tablespoon Chambord Liqueur

-- 2 ounces unsweetened chocolate, melted (see note)
+- 2 ounces unsweetened chocolate, melted (see notes)

 - 3 ounces unsalted butter, room temperature